 The females have rounder bellies and are normally larger than males.
 The males show more intense coloring during breeding.
 This is especially true for dominant males.

-The Dwarf Rasboras are moderately difficult to breed, though if kept in a well maintained aquarium with dense planting, you may see some young fish showing up.
-Like other cyprinids they are open water egg scatterers and exhibit no parental care for the young.
-In a controlled spawning, two or three pairs need be well conditioned with small offerings of live foods several times a day, usually for about 4 weeks.
-Conditioning well with live foods will also bring out the males color.
-When well fed, mature females should begin filling out with eggs.
+The Dwarf Rasboras are moderately difficult to breed.
+However, if they are kept in a well-maintained aquarium with dense planting, some young fish might show up.
+Like other cyprinids, they are open water egg scatterers and exhibit no parental care for the young.
+In a controlled spawning, 2 or 3 pairs need to be well conditioned with small offerings of live foods several times a day, usually for about 4 weeks.
+Conditioning well with live foods will also bring out the males' color.
+When well-fed, mature females should begin filling out with eggs.

-It is best to provide a dimly lit breeding tank with a water level low, at about 6" (15 cm) deep.
-The water should be very soft at about 2-3° dGH, slightly acidic with a pH of 5.8 - 6.3, and a temperature towards the upper end of the range for their normal aquarium.
+It is best to provide a dimly lit breeding tank with a low water level of about 6" (15 cm).
+The water should be very soft at about 2 to 3° dGH, slightly acidic with a pH of 5.8 to 6.3, and a temperature towards the upper end of the range for their normal aquarium.
 Filtration isn't really necessary, but you can add a small air-powered sponge filter or some peat filtration.
 The tank should be planted densely with fine leaved plants such as Cabomba or Milfoil, or with artificial plants.
 A substrate of marbles will save any eggs that fall from the plants, or a spawning mop like the plastic ‘grass’-type matting works very well.

 Place two or three pairs in the breeding tank.
 Parents will usually need to adjust to the tank for a week or two before anything happens.
 The dominant males will form temporary territories when spawning.
 Spawning will usually occur in the morning hours after a strong ritual display.
 Then the parents will deposit eggs among plants.
 Though they are not very productive, they are continuous spawners.
 They will deposit a few eggs at a time until there are about 50 eggs deposited in all.
 The parents should be constantly well fed during spawning and then removed.

-The fry will hatch in about 24 - 36 hours and they are extremely small.
+The fry are extremely small and will hatch in about 24 to 36 hours.
 They will survive in their yolk sac for about 24 more hours and then be free-swimming.
-Feed the free swimming fry starter foods like infusoria or other liquid fry food until large enough to eat crushed flake food or just hatched brine shrimp.
+Feed the free-swimming fry starter foods like infusoria or other liquid fry food until large enough to eat crushed flake food or just-hatched brine shrimp.
 See Fish Food for Fry for information about types of foods for raising the young.

-For the Dwarf Rasbora disease is not usually a problem in a well maintained aquarium.
-Still they get stressed very easily which makes them prone to many common aquarium diseases.
+For the Dwarf Rasbora, disease is not usually a problem in a well-maintained aquarium.
+Still, they get stressed very easily, which makes them prone to many common aquarium diseases.
 They are also very sensitive to medications and normally require medicines be introduced very slowly to the aquarium.
-Dilute medications with tank water before adding and then introduce it a little at a time.
-With any additions to the tank such as new fish, plants, substrates, and decorations there is a risk of introducing disease.
-It's advisable to properly clean or quarantine anything that you want to add to an established tank prior to introduction, so as not to upset the balance.
+Dilute medications with tank water before adding and then introduce a little at a time.
+Remember that with any additions to the tank, such as new fish, plants, substrates, and decorations, there is a risk of introducing disease.
+Properly clean or quarantine anything that you want to add to an established tank prior to introduction, so as not to upset the balance.

-A good thing about these fish is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+A good thing about these fish is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 Stressed fish are more likely to acquire disease.
 For information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.